ibhagwan/fzf-lua/README.md

       git_icons     = true,           -- show git icons?
       file_icons    = true,           -- show file icons?
       color_icons   = true,           -- colorize file|git icons
-      -- force display the cwd header line regardles of your current working -- directory can also be used to hide the header when not wanted -- cwd_header = true
+      -- force display the cwd header line regardless of your current working -- directory can also be used to hide the header when not wanted -- cwd_header = true
     },